 Priority Pass grants you access to more than 1,300 participating airport lounges worldwide, making your next long layover slightly more enjoyable.
 Amenities include complimentary Wi-Fi, snacks, beverages, and in some cases, showers.
 If you're frequently traveling through airports, you might find a lot of value in this benefit.

 Hilton elite status

-By merely owning this card, you'll earn complimentary Hilton Honors Gold status.
+By merely owning this card, you'll earn complimentary Hilton Honors Gold status once you enroll in the Hilton Honors program.
 To qualify for this tier, you typically need 20 stays per calendar year.
 With this requirement waived, the benefits of Gold status include:

 - 80% points-earning bonus on Hilton stays

 - Every standard-rate fifth night free

 - Late checkout

 If you want to shoot for Hilton Honors Diamond status instead, you'll need to spend at least $40,000 on purchases on your card in one calendar year.
 This is the highest loyalty tier through Hilton Honors, which typically requires 30 stays at Hilton per year.
 On top of the Gold tier benefits, you'll enjoy the following with Diamond status: